Theme days and nights are among winter activities that can entertain kids on cold, gloomy days.

 5. Arrange a toy trade with a friend.

-The magic of new Christmas toys starts to wear off in February, unfortunately.
-One fun way to spice things up is to arrange a “Toy Trade” with a friend or neighbor.
+The magic of new Christmas toys starts to wear off quickly, unfortunately.
+One fun way to spice things up is to arrange a toy trade with a friend or neighbor.
 Let your child help put together a basket of toys he or she no longer wants and trade them in for a friend’s basket.

 6. Go on a winter hike.

 We love winter hikes, and have been taking our kids on them since they could walk.
 Choose an easy 1- or 2-mile wooded trail and you’ll see all sorts of things that are hidden during the warm-weather months.
-We’ve spotted owls, deer, coyote poop, animal tracks, winter berries and other small, furry creatures on our winter walks, and since we’re all walking, we stay toasty in our coats, hats and mittens, even on 17-degree days!
-For added fun, print out this Winter Nature Scavenger Hunt checklist before you go.
+We’ve spotted owls, deer, coyote poop, animal tracks, winter berries and other small, furry creatures on our winter walks, and since we’re all walking, we stay toasty in our coats, hats and mittens, even on 17-degree days.

 Plan a picnic and eat it on a blanket indoors.
 Wear sunglasses.
 Watch a summer-themed movie.
 Read beach books.
 Let your kids get in the tub in their swimsuits and play with pool toys.
-They’ll love the novelty of Summer in February Day.
+They’ll love the novelty.

 8. Watch “Little House on the Prairie” and plan a Pioneer Night.